Specialties

 - Explain how post translational modifications can be important for stability and modulation of function (FM1)

-- Understand the architecture and components of the currently accepted view of biological membranes (FM1)
+- Understand the composition and architecture of biological membranes (FM1)

 - Biological Energy